 by the Bureau of Meteorology, Brisbane.

-River levels have peaked and fallen below the minor flood level at Amberley.
+afternoon.
+River levels fell below the minor flood level (4.0 metres) overnight

 Predicted River Heights/Flows:

 Remember: If it's flooded, forget it.

 For flood emergency assistance contact the SES on 132 500